Ready to Apply? Start here.

 Considerations for Home-Schooled Applicants

 A traditional high school experience is not required to apply to SNHU.
-The students of SNHU come from all types of educational backgrounds including those who completed home-schooling.
+Our students come from all types of educational backgrounds including home-schooling.

 Accredited home-schooled application requirements: